Pentagonal hexecontahedron: Cartesian coordinates

-Using these, one can calculate the measure of sphericity for this shape:

 Variations

 Isohedral variations can be constructed with pentagonal faces with 3 edge lengths.

 This variation shown can be constructed by adding pyramids to 12 pentagonal faces and 20 triangular faces of a snub dodecahedron such that the new triangular faces are coparallel to other triangles and can be merged into the pentagon faces.

 Orthogonal projections

 The pentagonal hexecontahedron has three symmetry positions, two on vertices, and one mid-edge.

 Related polyhedra and tilings

 This polyhedron is topologically related as a part of sequence of polyhedra and tilings of pentagons with face configurations (V3.3.3.3.n).
 (The sequence progresses into tilings the hyperbolic plane to any n.)
 These face-transitive figures have (n32) rotational symmetry.